Vikas-rawat1/imageEffect/README.md

 # Multiple Image Scroll Effect

-All 3D effects in this library supports multi image with wave scroll effect which increases the productivity and usability of effect, offering a unique and interactive experience.## Installation
+This project features a multi-image wave scroll effect, designed to enhance both productivity and usability.
+As users scroll, images flow smoothly in a wave-like motion, creating a dynamic and engaging visual experience.
+Perfect for adding a modern touch to any web project.

+## Installation

 Installation Started with Cloning and Setup